|

 Coincidentally, Michael McGreevey (pictured right, with Susan) had earlier appeared in the motion picture "The Man in the Net" with Susan.

-Fugitive" (episode # 3.25) March 9, 1962.
+The Twilight Zone:"The Fugitive" (episode # 3.25) March 9, 1962.
 Susan starred as Jenny Lewis, a handicapped little girl who "needs a brace for her leg, but not her spirit."
-J. Pat O’Malley co-starred as an old man named Ben, who has mysterious powers.
+J. Pat O�Malley co-starred as an old man named Ben, who has mysterious powers.
 He befriends Jenny and becomes her confidant and protector.
 What happens next is a heartwarming tale which could only take place in the Twilight Zone.

 Directed by Richard L. Bare.
 Additional Cast: Nancy Kulp (Mrs. Gann), Russ Bender (Doctor), Wesley Lau (Man